nondejus/AwesomeUnityCommunity/README.md

 * [Project Skylines](https://github.com/Zaphyk/project-skylines "") - Procedural retro 3d game for the GitHub Gameoff 2017 .
 * [Deer](https://github.com/zrdumped/Deer "") - A low-poly digital game about family and finding himself.
 * [Virus Alpha](https://github.com/dave95b/Virus-Alpha "") - Game made in Unity for the needs of university classes in the group of four.
+* [Fruit Ninja Replica](https://github.com/Brackeys/Fruit-Ninja-Replica "") - This is the source code for a Fruit Ninja replica created during a Twitch Livestream.

 # :busts_in_silhouette: Communities <a name="communities"></a>